kukuu/system-design-architecture/README.md

 4. Know your audience.

-5. Consider using a framework.
+5. Consider using a framework, architectures and design patterns.

 6. Keep your design simple.